 The GPU as a Service market is often driven by massive enterprise contracts.
 Big-box cloud providers love to see 1-year or 3-year "Reserved Instance" commitments.

-<ul><li><strong>Benefits:</strong> You get a lower hourly rate.</li><li><strong>Drawbacks:</strong> You are locked into a contract even if a better, faster GPU (like the next-gen Blackwell) is released halfway through your term.</li></ul>
+<ul><li><strong>Benefits:</strong> You get a reduced hourly rate and a full infrastructure offering.</li><li><strong>Drawbacks:</strong> You are locked into a contract.<ul><li>You can't switch to a better GPU released halfway through your term.</li><li>You can't pivot if project requirements change.</li></ul>

 Benefits of Using GPU as a Service